‘A coward’: Man gets 40 years for killing pregnant girlfriend, but her family wants stricter laws

 NEW LONDON, Conn.
 (WTNH) — It was a very emotional day Thursday at the New London Superior Court as a judge sentenced Avery Hallbrooks for killing his pregnant girlfriend, Corina Zukowski, in December 2018.

-The couple had been living at the Starlight Inn in East Lyme when Zukowski’s family says Hallbrooks stabbed her 47 times.
+The couple had been living at the Starlight Inn in East Lyme when Zukowski’s family says Hallbrook, 32, stabbed her 47 times.
 Hallbrooks initially claimed that Zukowski had stabbed herself.

 In July 2022, Hallbrooks agreed to a 40-year sentence, which Zukowski’s family said was not enough.
-Zukowski, 25, was the mother of three young boys, who are now raised by her parents.
+Zukowski, 25, was the mother of three boys, who are now ages 5, 8 and 9, and being raised by her parents.
 Her family said she was 16 weeks pregnant when she was killed.

 As the oldest of nine children, Zukowski also left behind several family and friends, many of whom were at the courthouse to show their support and to speak at her sentencing.